pedrogameiro/awesome-treetile/README.md

 Treetile
 ========

+*Develop version for awesome git master version due to the changed APIs*

 Treetile is binary tree-based, dynamical tiling layout for Awesome 3.5 and latter.
 Similarly to tmux or i3wm, if a new client/window is created, the screen area occupied by the previous focused client (progenitor) will be